appium/appium-uiautomator2-driver/README.md

 debuggable in order to connect to them or get their names in the list of available contexts.
 The availablity of a particular web view could be easily verified by using [Chrome Remote Debugger](https://developer.chrome.com/docs/devtools/remote-debugging/).
+You could switch between different contexts (and windows in them) at any time during the session.

 The [appium-chromedriver](https://github.com/appium/appium-chromedriver) package bundled with UIA2 always tries to download the most recent version of Chromedriver known to it.
 Google requires that the used Chromedriver version must always match to the version of the browser or a web view engine being automated.
-If these versions do not match then Chromedriver would fail its creation, and context switch API would show a failure message similar to:
+If these versions do not match then Chromedriver fails its creation, and context switch API shows a failure message similar to:

 ```